syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 The Syncfusion ASP.NET Grid MVC provides a built-in feature to toggle the visibility of columns based on media queries using the `HideAtMedia` property of the column object.
 The `HideAtMedia` accepts valid [Media Queries](http://cssmediaqueries.com/what-are-css-media-queries.html).

 In this example, we have a Grid that displays data with three columns: **Order ID, Customer ID, and Freight**.
-We have set the `hideAtMedia` property of the **OrderID** column to (min-width: 700px) which means that this column will be hidden when the browser screen width is less than or equal to 700px.
+We have set the `HideAtMedia` property of the **OrderID** column to (min-width: 700px) which means that this column will be hidden when the browser screen width is less than or equal to 700px.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}